arungudelli/python.shiksha/content/et/tips/check-file-without-exception.md

 author: "dmohanty"
 ---

-In this article, we will briefly discuss about the different python scripting methods with the help of which we can check if a file exists or not without exception.
+In this article, we will briefly discuss about the different Python scripting methods with the help of which we can check if a file exists or not without exception.

-While we are working with python scripting, many times we may have to perform a certain task on if a particular file or directory exists and thus, in the upcoming sections we will discuss the solutions to our problem.
+While we are working with Python scripting, many times we may have to perform a certain task on if a particular file or directory exists and thus, in the upcoming sections we will discuss the solutions to our problem.

 ## Check if a file exists

-The simplest method of checking if a file exists or not in python without importing any libraries explicitly is using the `try` & `except` block.
+The simplest method of checking if a file exists or not in Python without importing any libraries explicitly is using the `try` & `except` block.

 The *try* and *except* block looks for the file provided and raises an `IOError` exception if file is not accessible.